jaimemateo/django-basics/README.md

 Create forlder in courses and web
 Add in the settings in TEMPLATES - DIR
 Change the views to return with render function

+9/// STATIC TEMPLATES

+STATICFILES_DIRS is a setting for where to find static files.
+These files will either be served during development or will end up being collected by the collectstatic command during deployment.

+staticfiles_urlpatterns() is a function that returns the URL patterns for static files based on DEBUG and a few other settings.
+You import it from django.contrib.staticfiles.urls.

+{% load static from staticfiles %} - The way to import the {% static %} tag for use.

+{% static "<path/to/asset>" %} - How to use the {% static %} tag to properly point to a static asset.